Can I trademark a quote?

 Let's Get Ready to Rumble!

-Those five words — ‘Let’s Get Ready to Rumble’ — have made Buffer the undisputed king of boxing ring announcers and a hugely successful entrepreneur.
+Those five words -- 'Let's Get Ready to Rumble' -- have made the trademark holder the undisputed king of boxing ring announcers and a hugely successful entrepreneur.

 By trademarking his catchphrase, Buffer has generated over $400 million in revenue, selling the rights to music, video games, merchandise and while making personal appearances.
 His business venture is so successful, Buffer doesn't even have to say his catchphrase to make money.
 He makes more from the trademark than he does announcing in the ring.
 (Source)